[image]

 Introducing the Packages

 This app's Main-tab actions run code in the open-source Mergeall system, which has been actively developed and regularly used on both PCs and Android for a decade.
 That said, this app, like all apps, has some version constraints which are called out here.
-As noted along the way, Mergeall's free GUI and scripts are fallback options on all PCs, should the app's executable prove subpar for your usage.
+As noted along the way, Mergeall's free GUI and scripts are fallback options on all PCs, should the app's executable prove subpar for your PC usage.

+See the About tab for this app's formal terms of use.
 The rest of this page covers install steps and usage info for each supported platform, as well as Mergeall alternatives for PCs.
 To read about your platform, either scroll ahead or click your platform's name in the list above.

 Android

-Get the full app on Google Play
+Get the app on Google Play

 See also the Android screenshots and video for visuals of many of the following package details.